-Dr. Jesse W. Wilson from the Duke University wins the JenLab Young Investigator Award 2012 including $2000 cash and a trip to Germany
+PhD student Alex J. Walsh from the Vanderbilt University wins the JenLab Young Investigator Award 2013 including $2000 cash and a trip to Germany

-The JenLab Young Investigator Award was presented during the SPIE conference Photonics West at San Francisco to Dr. Jesse W. Wilson for his paper titled: "In-vivo pump-probe microscopy of melanoma and pigmented lesions."
+The JenLab Young Investigator Award was presented during the SPIE conference Photonics West at San Francisco on February 5, 2013 to Alex J. Walsh for her paper titled: "Optical Metabolic Imaging of Macrosuspension Tumor Cultures Predicts Tumor Therapeutic Response" (Walsh, Cook, Arteaga, Skala).
 The $2000 cash prize was donated by the JenLab GmbH (Germany).
+The award was given the second time (2012 to Dr. Jesse W. Wilson).
 The members of the Review Committee have chosen two finalists among the applicants: 1.
-B. Sc.
-Hod Dana (Technion, Haifa, Israel, B.Sc. in Biomedical Engineering in 2007) 2.
-Dr. Jesse W. Wilson (Duke University, USA).
+Murat Yildirim (The University of Texas at Austin, USA) 2.
+Alex J. Walsh (Vanderbilt University, USA).
 Both finalists presented their work as oral presentation during the Multiphoton Microscopy Conference.
-During the award ceremony, Prof. Karsten König, president of the company JenLab GmbH, invited both finalists to visit Germany and to present their outstanding work as invited speakers during the International Workshop on Modern Lasermicroscopy FLIM2012 in Saarbrücken in June 2012 (www.flim.ws).
-Dr. J.W.
-Wilson was selected as the first winner of the JenLab Young Investigator Award.
-Dr. Wilson received the B.S. degree with a double major in electrical engineering and computer science in 2004, the M.S. degree and the Ph.D. degree in electrical engineering in 2007 and 2010, respectively, from Colorado State University.
-He works as a Postdoctoral Associate in the group of Prof. Warren Warren at Duke University in Durham, North Carolina.
-His award-winning research method is in vivo two-beam multiphoton microscopy of intratissue eumelanin and pheomelanin based on pump-probe spectroscopy.
-Individual melanocytes have been monitored in a human skin xenografted mouse model using an RF-modulated pump pulse train at 720 nm, an unmodulated probe pulse train at 820 nm, and a lock-in amplifier.
+During the award ceremony, Prof. Karsten König, president of the company JenLab GmbH, invited both finalists to visit Germany and to present their outstanding work as invited speakers during the International Workshop on Modern Lasermicroscopy FLIM2013 in Saarbrücken in July 2013 (www.flim.ws).
+PhD student Alex J. Walsh was selected as the first winner of the JenLab Young Investigator Award.
+Mrs. Walsh received the B.E. degree in 2010 and the M.S. degree in 2012 in the field of biomedical engineering.
+In 2012, she published 3 times as first author in peer-reviewed scientific journals.
+Her award-winning research topic is two-photon autofluorescence microscopy for optical metabolic imaging of 3D organoid cultures of primary human tumors to predict drug response.